RenderKit/embree/doc/src/compilation.md

 Embree supports using the Intel® Threading Building Blocks (TBB) as the tasking system.
-For performance and flexibility reasons we recommend to use Embree with the Intel® Threading Building Blocks (TBB) and best also use TBB inside your application.
+For performance and flexibility reasons we recommend using Embree with the Intel® Threading Building Blocks (TBB) and best also use TBB inside your application.
 Optionally you can disable TBB in Embree through the `EMBREE_TASKING_SYSTEM` CMake variable.